3 Data Science Tools for Reporting

 jupyter-book build my-book/

-Jupyter Book organizes multiple notebooks and markdown files into a cohesive book with navigation, search, and cross-references.
+Jupyter Book organises multiple notebooks and markdown files into a cohesive book with navigation, search, and cross-references.
 This is especially useful for comprehensive documentation, tutorials, or course materials.
 The resulting books have a professional appearance with a table of contents, navigation panel, and consistent styling throughout.

 3.1.4 Quarto: The Next Generation of Literate Programming